lorenzo-rovigatti/comp_bio_notes/quantum.md

 ## The Kohn-Sham equations

 The central idea of the Kohn-Sham approach is to introduce a fictitious system of non-interacting electrons that reproduces the exact ground-state electron density of the real, interacting system.
-For this non-interacting system, the kinetic energy can be computed exactly, because the wavefunction of non-interacting electrons is a simple Slater determinant of single-particle orbitals.
+For this non-interacting system, the kinetic energy can be computed exactly in terms of the of single-particle orbitals, which in this context are called the Kohn-Sham orbitals, $\psi_i$.
+The electron density is also constructed from the Kohn-Sham orbitals as:

+$$
+n(\vec{r}) = \sum_{i=1}^{N} |\psi_i(\vec{r})|^2.
+$$

-Thus, instead of attempting to directly approximate the total energy functional $E[n]$ for the interacting system, we decompose it into parts that can be computed exactly and parts that require approximations.
+Instead of attempting to directly approximate the total energy functional $E[n]$ for the interacting system, we decompose it into parts that can be computed exactly and parts that require approximations.
 The total energy functional in the Kohn-Sham formalism is written as:

 $$
 E[n] = T_s[n] + \int v(\vec{r}) n(\vec{r}) \, d\vec{r} + U[n] + E_{\text{xc}}[n],
-$$
+$$ (eq:kohn-sham_functional)

 where $T_s[n]$ is the kinetic energy of the non-interacting electrons, $U[n]$ is the Hartree (Coulomb) energy, representing the classical electrostatic interaction between electrons, and $E_{\text{xc}}[n]$ is the exchange-correlation energy, which includes all the many-body effects not captured by the other terms.

 To find the ground-state density, the Kohn-Sham approach involves solving a set of single-particle equations, known as the Kohn-Sham equations.
-These equations describe the motion of non-interacting electrons in an effective potential $v_{\text{eff}}(\vec{r})$:
+These equations describe the motion of non-interacting electrons in an effective potential $v_{\text{eff}}(\vec{r})$, and can be obtained by using the fact that the functional in Eq. [](#eq:kohn-sham_functional) is minimised by the ground-state electron density.
+Therefore, $\delta E / \delta n = 0$.
+If we carry out the functional derivative with the constraint that the Kohn-Sham orbitals are orthonormal, we obtain (see Appendix B of @giustino2014materials for the full derivation)

 $$
 \left( -\frac{\hbar^2}{2m} \nabla^2 + v_{\text{eff}}(\vec{r}) \right) \psi_i(\vec{r}) = \epsilon_i \psi_i(\vec{r}),
 $$ (eq:kohn-sham)

-where $\psi_i(\vec{r})$ are the Kohn-Sham orbitals, which are the single-particle wavefunctions of the non-interacting electrons, $\epsilon_i$ are the corresponding single-particle energies, and the effective potential, which includes the effects of the external potential, the Hartree potential, and the exchange-correlation potential, is given by
+$\epsilon_i$ is the single-particle energy corresponding to $\psi_i$, and the effective potential, which includes the effects of the external potential, the Hartree potential, and the exchange-correlation potential, is given by

 $$
 v_{\text{eff}}(\vec{r}) = v(\vec{r}) + \int \frac{n(\vec{r'})}{|\vec{r} - \vec{r'}|} d\vec{r'} + v_{\text{xc}}(\vec{r})
-$$

-The electron density is constructed from the Kohn-Sham orbitals as:

-$$
-n(\vec{r}) = \sum_{i=1}^{N} |\psi_i(\vec{r})|^2
 $$

 The Kohn-Sham equations must be solved self-consistently: